Frequently Asked Questions

 When are fees due?

-Annual fees are due at the time of account establishment and then annually thereafter on the anniversary of the establishment of your account.
+Annual fees are due at the time you establish your account and then annually thereafter on the anniversary of your account establishment.

 Transactional fees are due at the time of the transaction.